ssMaritime

 With Reuben Goossens

-The start of a new Trans-Atlantic era
+The start of a new Trans-Atlantic Era

 SS Independence, 23,719 GRT, and the 23,754 GRT, SS Constitution where built for the American Export Lines to operate on the US Mediterranean service.
 She was constructed in yard 1618 of the Bethlehem Steel Corporation, Quincy Mass USA.
 She was launched on June 3, 1950 and completed January 1951.
-She departed on her maiden voyage, being a cruise to the Mediterranean, on February 11.
-On April 12 she departed her first liner voyage from New York to Genoa, later the route was changed to New York to Naples.

 Launched on September 16, 1950, SS Constitution was built in yard 1619 next to her sister.
 She was completed in June 1951 and departed one her maiden voyage on June 25.
 Passenger accommodations consisted of 295 First Class, 375 Cabin Class, and 330 Tourist Class passengers.